VNDK definition tool

 SP-HAL Same-process HAL implementation shared libraries.

-SP-HAL-Dep SP-HAL vendor shared libraries dependencies (a.k.a.
-SP-HAL dependencies excluding LL-NDK and VNDK-SP).
+SP-HAL-Dep SP-HAL vendor shared libraries dependencies (also called SP-HAL dependencies excluding LL-NDK and VNDK-SP).

 VND-ONLY Framework-invisible shared libraries that must not be accessed by framework modules.
-The copied extended VNDK libraries will be tagged as VND-ONLY as well.
+The copied extended VNDK libraries are tagged as VND-ONLY as well.

 Relationships between tags: